NomicFoundation/ethereum-hackathon-setup-checker/README.md

 This project lets you check if your development environment is ready for an Ethereum hackathon.

+This project and its instructions are specific to Node.js-based Ethereum development.
+If you are in doubt about using Node.js in the hackathon we recommend you follow them anyway, as most Ethereum libraries and tools use Node.

 ## How do you use it?

 To make sure your development environment is ready, you need to follow copy and